cardioswap/cardioswap-interface/README.md

 # CardioSwap DEX

-[CardioSwap](https://cardioswap.io/) is an automated market maker (“**AMM**”) that allows two tokens to be exchanged on PulseChain.
+[CardioSwap](https://cardioswap.io/) is an automated market maker (“**AMM**”) that allows two tokens to be exchanged on Ethereum.
 It is fast, cheap, and allows anyone to participate.

 This repo is responsible for the **exchange** interface of the AMM: [cardioswap.io](https://cardioswap.io/)